mbrav/mbrav.github.io/_posts/journal/2015-02-02-response-to-heraclitus.markdown

 [^77408210]: Heraclitus, pp. 211

-Heraclitus also made an interesting observation about humans that fail to understand reality by fabricating “private and deceptive intelligence”, making it hard for our intelligence to grasp basic philosophic concepts.[^503af002]
+Heraclitus also made an interesting observation about humans that fail to understand reality by fabricating “private and deceptive intelligence”, making it hard for us to grasp basic philosophic concepts.[^503af002]

 [^503af002]: Heraclitus, pp. 187